-We are a leading producer of specialty metal and chemical products used in a number of advanced chemical, pharmaceutical, industrial, electronic and electro-optics applications.
+We are a leading producer of specialty chemicals and engineered materials used in a number of advanced chemical, pharmaceutical, industrial, electronic and electro-optic applications.
 We deploy a range of proprietary and proven technologies to manufacture our products.
-Typical products include purified metals such as bismuth, gallium, germanium, indium, selenium and tellurium, inorganic chemicals based on such metals and compound semiconductor wafers.
-Many of these are critical precursors and key enablers in markets such as solar, light-emitting diodes and eco-friendly materials.
+Typical products include purified metals such as bismuth, gallium, germanium, indium, selenium and tellurium, inorganic chemicals based on such metals and compound semiconductors.
+Many of these are critical precursors and key enablers in markets such as health and pharmaceutical active ingredients, renewable energies, security, aerospace, sensing and imaging, catalytic and extractive materials, technical materials and industrial applications.